artecs-group/RVfpga-sim-addons/README.md

 *NOTE: In case you want to obtain more information about these courses (such as the slides, the exercises sheets, the solutions for the labs, etc.), you can contact ```dani02@ucm.es```*

-If you're interested in learning more about the details of the RVfpga course, you can view a recent paper that we've recently released:
+If you're interested in learning more about the details of the RVfpga course, you can view a paper that we've recently released:

 * [The RISC-V FPGA (RVfpga) Teaching Package](https://www.authorea.com/doi/full/10.36227/techrxiv.172978275.56140460)

-If you're interested in learning more about the other RVfpga-based teaching experiences, you can view a recent paper that we've recently released:
+If you're interested in learning more about the other RVfpga-based teaching experiences, you can view another paper that we've recently released:

 * [Teaching Experiences using the RVfpga Package](https://arxiv.org/submit/6018328/view)